onehilltech/promises/README.md

        });
 ```

 Not all handlers will return a `Promise` object.
-If you are in this situation, you can use
+If you are in this situation, then you can use
 the `ResolveNoReturn` and `RejectNoReturn` helper classes, or `resolved` and `rejected` helper
 methods.